ANTHONY IS AN EDUCATOR, AUTHOR, MOTIVATIONAL SPEAKER AND An AUTHORITY ON BRAIN INJURY RECOVERY AND REHABILITATION.

 Whether it be at the front of a class or on stage in front of hundreds of people, Anthony’s message is powerful and will motivate, inspire and empower his audience.

-For the past 22 years, Anthony has worked as an elementary school teacher in Toronto.
+Since 1996, Anthony has worked as an elementary school teacher in Toronto.
 He is also very passionate about natural health care, so he works as an independent consultant teaching people about the health benefits of using various Alternative Treatments.

 He has also written 4 books and given many motivational and educational presentations that received rave reviews across Canada and the USA.
 Anthony has shared the stage with some of the best doctors in North America as well as with internationally renowned speakers and authors such as Dr. Wayne Dyer.